AlanNawzadAmin/alannawzadamin.github.io/README.md

 I am a 4th year PhD student in the Harvard Systems Biology program supervised by [Debora Marks](https://www.deboramarkslab.com/).
 I graduated with a BS in Biochemistry and Mathematics from the University of Toronto in 2019.

-I work on building statistical tools to analyze biological sequence data: to optimize, compare, relate to (and infer) biophyiscal models, combine with experimental measurements (to interpret experimental results or design new ones), etc....
+I work on building statistical tools for biological sequence data: to optimize, compare, relate to (and infer) biophyiscal models, combine with experimental measurements (to interpret experimental results or design new ones), etc....
-This is usually done with Bayesian statistical theory and modern machine learning.
-A throughline of some of my work (in particular that with [Eli Weinstein](https://eweinstein.github.io/)) has been building these tools for settings where aligning sequences to represent them as fixed-dimensional vectors cannot work, such as in the comparison or generation of whole genomes.
+To do this with the scale and flexiblity necessary for modern sequence data, I usually work on nonparametric methods: a nonparametric Bayesian model and kernels.
+But most of all, I work with [Eli](https://eweinstein.github.io/).

+I've proved some results on convergence of stochastic processes in sequence space using Lyapunov function analysis (unfortunately relegated to the supplement of "A Kernelized Stein Discrepancy for Biological Sequences").
+I've recently become interested in extending these results to build optimization and sampling methods with guarantees.

+I'm also always asked how we can hope to learn extremely high dimensional sequence data with flexible models.
+My methods so far rely on assumptions like good approximation with distributions in the support of a nonparamteric bayesian model or functions in an RKHS (which are a type of "low dimentionality" assumption).
+What about the regimen where deep learning does well -- there are low dimensional "latent" factors that determine the data?
+It'd be nice to look at adaptivity results for deep learning for sequence data (it's not obvious to me that this adaptivity is manifest when sequence aren't aligned for example).
+So I've been recently interested in results on adaptivity.

 [A link to my CV.](https://github.com/AlanNawzadAmin/alannawzadamin.github.io/blob/main/assets/CV_220413.pdf?raw=true)